mhuebert/re-view/intro.md

 - Precise and transparent mechanisms for reactivity
 - Convenient access to React lifecycle methods
-- A smooth 'upgrade continuum': simple components are extremely simple to create, while an 'advanced' component is created by progressively adding information to a simple component (no need to switch paradigms along the way)
+- A smooth 'upgrade continuum': simple components are extremely simple to create, while 'advanced' components are created by progressively adding information to simple components (no need to switch paradigms along the way)

 ## Motivation